 Engineering email writing wrap up

-It would have been great if engineering email writing skills were taught in school.
-Unfortunately, engineering education leaves a lot to be left desired.
-It’s why I believe engineering education needs reform.
+If only engineering email writing skills were taught in school.
+Sadly, engineering education leaves a lot to be desired.
+That’s why I think engineering education needs a serious overhaul.

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER